vfarcic/devops26/manuscript/06-env.md

     -b
 ```

 The arguments of the command should be self-explanatory.
-We just created a new Jenkins X environment called `pre-production` and inside the Kubernetes Namespace `jx-pre-production`.
-We set its promotion policy to `Manual`, so new releases will not be installed there on every push to the master branch, but rather when we choose to promote it there.
+We just created a new Jenkins X environment called `pre-production` inside the Kubernetes Namespace `jx-pre-production`.
+We set its promotion policy to `Manual`, so new releases will not be installed there on every push of the master branch of an application repository, but rather when we choose to promote it there.

 If you take a closer look at the output, you'll see that the command also created a new GitHub repository, that it pushed the initial set of files, and that it created a webhook that will notify the system whenever we or the system pushes a change.